matviiv8/TransactionAPI/README.md

 | GET   | /api/transaction/alltransactions        | Get a list of transactions with filtering options.             |
 | GET   | /api/transaction/updatetransactionstatus/{id} | Update transaction status by its identifier.            |

+## Middlewares

+### CachingMiddleware

+The caching middleware represented by the `CachingMiddleware` class plays an important role in optimizing the performance of our server.
+This middleware allows you to save and use cached versions of HTTP responses for repeated requests, which improves performance and reduces the load on the server.

+### RequestLoggingMiddleware

+Request Logging middleware implemented as `RequestLoggingMiddleware` class.
+It records important information about each request and the responses to them.
+This middleware serves as an important tool for monitoring, debugging and optimizing our server operations.

 ## Technologies Used
 The TransactionAPI project is built using the following technologies: